jesusrv92/video-conferencing/README.md

 # Video Conferencing React / [Demo](https://video-conferencing-react.web.app/)

+This project uses [create-react-app](https://create-react-app.dev/) as a base for the frontend.

 This project uses [OpenVidu](https://openvidu.io/index) on the backend to handle the connection with peers; streaming directioning and storage of calls.

+To connect this project with the server, you have to modify the `.env.development` file in the `conferencing-react` folder.
+For testing, you only modify the values to the ones you're going to use in your test environment.
+For production, create a `.env` or a `.env.production` file with the same variable names contained in `.env.development` and with the values that you're going to use in your production server.

+To run in a development environment, run the command `npm start` inside `conferencing-react` folder.

+To create a production build, run the `npm run build` command inside the `conferencing-react` folder.

+---
 To run a backend server test environment, run the following command

 ```bash